fa-apps/ufeic/README.md

 ## Conclusion

-I hope this project will help to demonstrates my ability to build a modern web application using the latest technologies and best practices.
+I hope this project will help to demonstrate my ability to build a modern web application using the latest technologies and best practices.
 I focused on maintainability, performance, and user experience to create a robust and scalable application.

 ## Missing features

 - Dark mode
 - Spinners for data loading
+- Footer